Cloudslab/iAnomaly/README.md

    * Jmeter (2 instances in separate VMs outside k8s cluster) - https://dev.to/hitjethva/how-to-install-apache-jmeter-on-ubuntu-20-04-2di9
    * Chaos Mesh (k8s master node) - https://chaos-mesh.org/docs/quick-start/

-4) Follow the instructions inside the “Automated Dataset Generation” folder to generate a dataset following the sample configuration inside it.
+4) Follow the instructions inside the `automated_dataset_generation` folder to generate a dataset following the sample configuration inside it.

 5) Refer to the sample dataset generated using iAnomaly toolkit at the “Sample Dataset” folder.